 This Neglection has attained world's attention and several world media has brough this up.
 Please find below URLs for reference.

 Petition Placed On Behalf of 1.32 billion Indian Citizens and Tourists who visit India to experience one of the seventh wonders of the world.

-Voice For Taj Mahal needs your help with “UNESCO Director General : Petition to UNESCO Director, Save Tajmahal Campaign.
+Save Congress In Kerala needs your help with “UNESCO Director General : Petition to UNESCO Director, Save Tajmahal Campaign.
 Existance of Taj is under Threat.”.
-Join Voice For and 961 supporters today.
+Join Save Congress In and 1,192 supporters today.